 Linking to illegal and copyright content

-Another thing that will get you banned very quickly is to link your blog or website pages to sites that distribute illegal and copyright content.
-Google AdSense has zero-tolerance when it comes to illegal behaviour online.
+Another thing that will get you banned very quickly is to link your blog or website pages to sites that distribute illegal and copyrighted content.
+Google AdSense has zero tolerance when it comes to illegal behavior online.

-As stated before, this will show that you recommend such behaviour or you partner with such sites which is a big NO for AdSense programme.
-Below are some of those categories of websites considered to host illegal and copyright content.
+As stated before, this will show that you recommend such behavior or you partner with such sites which is a big NO for the AdSense program.
+Below are some of those categories of websites considered to host illegal and copyrighted content.

 - Porn and adult content sites

 - Racial content (Content that contains racist and hates speech)

 - Pages selling Drugs, Alcohol (Beer or hard alcohol)

 Please DO NOT ever link your content to the above-listed sites in order to avoid being banned.